 Are you thinking of traveling to Europe anytime soon, perhaps for a honeymoon or vacation?
 If so, be sure to check the U.S. State Department's travel website for information and warnings.
 On May 1, 2017 the State Department issued a travel alert to Europe, saying, “widely-reported incidents in France, Russia, Sweden, and the United Kingdom

 demonstrate that the Islamic State of Iraq and ash-Sham (ISIS or Da’esh),

 al-Qa’ida, and their affiliates have the ability to plan and execute terrorist

 From time to time I receive RFPs from companies, government agencies and non-profits planning a conference, awards banquet or another large community event.
 Some are detailed, making it easy to respond.
 Others are very general, making one guess exactly what the planners have in mind.
 When I receive a general RFP I need to decide whether I have the time to find out what is needed and do the research to provide a detailed, comprehensive proposal.
 Often I choose not to respond.
 A poorly prepared RFP can be a sign of a poorly organized planner or planning committee, making the event planner's work more difficult.
 The event planner should not have to manage the planners, as well as the event.

 Destination weddings have been popular for years.
 Couples may choose to save money by combining the wedding and honeymoon at an exotic location, perhaps Hawaii or the Caribbean.
 But what is the etiquette involved?
-Things change when the location changes.
+Things change when the location changes, making etiquette issues different.